You are here

 1University of Southern California, Los Angeles, CA, USA; 2Columbia University, New York City, NY, USA; 3Harvard University, Cambridge, Massachusetts, USA

 Background.
 We aim to investigate whether ambient PM2.5 and NO2 exposures at 9-10 years are associated with 1) prefrontal connectivity in youth ages 9-10 and 2) subsequent behavioral health problems and risk for neuropsychiatric disorders at ages 10-11 years.

 Results.
-The mean annual 2016 exposures to PM2.5 and NO2 across 21 study sites were 7.62 ug/m3 [1.72–15.90 ug/m3] and 18.7 ppb [0.73–37.9 ppb], respectively.
-Models investigating white matter microstructure revealed significant negative associations between PM2.5 and mean diffusivity (MD) in five white matter tracts in the left hemisphere and one tract in the right hemisphere (p<0.05).
-Negative but nonsignificant associations between NO2 and MD were observed in all tracts.
-Estimated exposure effects on CBCL outcomes were small, although the PM2.5-by-time interactions were statistically significant for the sub-scale measuring anxious/depressed behavior (p=0.02) and the overall internalizing score (p=0.01).
-The estimated associations with most CBCL scores were non-remarkable, although the NO2-by-time interaction was borderline significant for the attention problems sub-score (p=0.08).
+The mean annual exposures to PM2.5 and NO2 across 21 study sites were 7.62 ug/m3 [1.72–15.90 ug/m3] and 18.7 ppb [0.73–37.9 ppb], respectively.
+Significant negative associations were seen between PM2.5 and mean diffusivity (MD) in four tracts in the left hemisphere, one tract in the right hemisphere, and in the corpus callosum (p<0.05).
+Negative but nonsignificant associations were also seen between NO2 and MD in a total of six white matter tracts.
+The estimated exposure effects on CBCL outcomes were small, although PM2.5-by-time was statistically significant for anxious/depressed (p<0.001) and aggressive behavior (p=0.05) and internalizing score (p=0.003), whereas NO2-by-time interactions were statistically significant for internalizing problems (p=0.02).